“Tagine” is simply Moroccan for “stew cooked in a pot with a funny hat.”

 We also drizzled some pomegranate molasses over the top, mainly because I keep seeing this damn ingredient all over the place and I finally got some and wanted to try it.
 It really adds a wonderful tang and brightens everything up.

 It is also worth noting here that this recipe made more than would actually fit in my tagine, so I moved part of it to a dutch oven just to see if there was a difference.
-And I’ll be damned, the meat that was cooked in the tagine was noticeably more moist.
+And I’ll be damned, the meat that was cooked in the tagine was noticeably moister.
 So there you go.

 Venison tagine with apricot and squash